Efficient Extensional Binary Tries: Conclusion

 Our quest for finite maps that enjoy the extensionality property led us to a new data structure, \emph{canonical binary tries,} that performs very well in many contexts: extracted to OCaml and compiled to native code, or represented in Coq proofs.
 In OCaml code, canonical binary trees reduce memory usage significantly and improve execution times somewhat compared with simple binary tries.
 When keys are character strings, other implementations such as balanced binary trees are faster, but they require primitive integers, whose associated implementations would then have to be trusted (or proved).

-In functional programs written in Coq, canonical binary tries are also somewhat faster than simple binary tries.
-But when (concrete) tries must appear in Coq theorem statements and in Coq proofs, canonical tries are much more efficient, (probably) in part because the structures are smaller and in part because Leibnitz equality is more efficient than equivalence relations to reason about.
+In functional programs written in Coq, canonical binary tries are also significantly faster than simple binary tries.
+But when (concrete) tries must appear in Coq theorem statements and in Coq proofs, canonical tries offer additional benefits: proof-checking efficiency (smaller theorem statements, smaller proofs) and theorem simplicity (the ability to reason by Leibnitz equality instead of equivalence relations).

 At first, we were worried about the increase in the number of cases for function definitions and for proofs, compared with the original binary tries where there are only two cases to consider.
 We demonstrated two approaches to synthesizing large case analyses instead of writing them by hand: one is based on Coq's tactic language and lets us fluidly combine synthesis-time case analysis, run-time case analysis, and synthesis-time symbolic analysis; the other is based on custom constructors and induction principles that lets us view the new data structure as the original, two-case data structure, combined with partial evaluation within Coq to eliminate the run-time overhead of the view.
 More generally, Coq offers powerful metaprogramming facilities that have great potential to facilitate not just the verification but also the implementation of complex data structures.